 History of creation:

-1910–1920s The name "sedan" comes from the Italian word "sedia" — “chair,” hinting at comfortable seating inside.
-The term first appeared in the USA in the 1910s to describe a passenger car with a hard roof and a fully enclosed cabin.
+1910–1920s The name "sedan" comes from the Italian word "sedia" — "chair," which hints at the comfortable seating inside.
+The term first appeared in the USA in the 1910s to describe a passenger car with a rigid roof and a fully enclosed cabin.

-1920–30s: Sedans became popular among wealthy buyers due to comfort and protection from the elements.
+1920–30s: Sedans became popular among affluent buyers due to comfort and protection from the elements.
 They were also valued for privacy compared to open cars.

 Post-war era (1940–60s) Sedans dominated the market.
-Manufacturers like Ford, Chevrolet, Mercedes-Benz, Peugeot, and others offered dozens of models specifically in sedan body style.
+Manufacturers like Ford, Chevrolet, Mercedes-Benz, Peugeot, and others offered dozens of models specifically in the sedan body.

 1990–2000s Peak popularity: practical, spacious, elegant.
 For example: Toyota Camry, BMW 5 Series, Mercedes E-Class, Volvo S70.